kyrilloswahid/kyrilloswahid/README.md

 ## 🎯 Current Focus
 I am working on my graduation project, **TrueLens**, which aims to combat the growing issue of **fake AI-generated content**.
 TrueLens leverages advanced algorithms and technologies to verify the authenticity of AI-generated media (Audios, Images, Videos, Text and Codes) ensuring trust in the digital landscape.

-⭐ Stay tuned for updates and contributions to this project!
+⭐ Stay tuned for updates and contributions to this project once it goes public!

 ## 📈 Skills & Technologies
 Here’s a snapshot of what I bring to the table: